Eyevinn/node-cat/readme.md

   - Validation and parsing of tokens
   - Handle automatic renewal of tokens
   - Token usage count using store plugins (see further down for available plugins)
+  - Log how tokens are being used with logging plugins (see further down for available plugins)

 ## Claims Validation Support